 If your grant is paid to any other incorporated entity (like an LLC, if you have a business), it's the responsibility of that entity to calculate and pay any applicable taxes.

 If those two situations don't apply, you're either an individual or you're with an unincorporated group.
-In that case, any grant funds that are paid directly to you (either as a stipend or as a reimbursement of other costs) is taxable income.
+In that case, any grant funds that are paid directly to you (either as a stipend or as a reimbursement of other costs) are taxable income.
 We will file a 1099-MISC form for anyone we pay more than $600 in a tax year: that could include you, your collaborators, or contractors that are paid with your grant funds.

 If the Foundation buys goods on your behalf for a grant -- we directly pay for equipment, hotel, airfare, etc. -- that does not have any tax implications for you.
-But if you buy something for your project and request reimbursement from your grant funds, that reimbursement is taxable income.
+But if you buy something for your project/work and request reimbursement from your grant funds, that reimbursement is taxable income.

 If you expect to be receiving a lot of your grant funds directly, you may want to include the added tax burden in your budget.